 Current and prospective graduate students can contact Communication Studies to set up an appointment with the Director of Graduate Studies.
 For advising questions regarding research progress, course credit towards degree, prospectus meetings, and dissertation progress, please contact:

-Dr. Jay Childers, Director of Graduate Studies
+Dr. Yan Bing Zhang, Director of Graduate Studies

 For advising questions regarding university requirements, resources, petitions, program milestones, exam scheduling, graduation, and any other questions related to student success, please contact: